qlemaire22/speech-music-detection/README.md

-# Speech & Music Detection
+# Speech and Music Detection

-Python framework for speech and music detection using Keras.
+Python framework for Speech and Music Detection using Keras.

 ## Description

-This framework is designed to easily evaluate new models and configurations for the speech and music detection task using deep learning.
+This framework is designed to easily evaluate new models and configurations for the speech and music detection task using neural networks.
 More details about this task can be found in the description page for the [MIREX 2018 Speech/Music Detection task](https://www.music-ir.org/mirex/wiki/2018:Music_and/or_Speech_Detection).
 The evaluation implemented in this framework is the same as the one described in this page for comparison purposes.

-Different architectures are already implemented like Temporal Convolutional Network (TCN), Bidirectional ConvLSTM (B-ConvLSTM) and Bidirectional LSTM (B-LTSM).
-Moreover, new sequential architectures and custom datasets can easily be added to the framework.
+Different data pre-processing, data augmentation and architectures are already implemented and it is possible to easily add new methods and to train on different datasets.

 ## Installation

-The SoX command line utility is required for the dataset preprocessing. ([HomePage](http://sox.sourceforge.net)).
+The SoX command line utility is required for the dataset pre-processing. ([HomePage](http://sox.sourceforge.net)).

 Installation with HomeBrew: